Peter Dignan (mayor): Local government

 Dignan was a member of the Auckland City Council for 12 years.
 In 1897, in his first term as Mayor, the statue of Queen Victoria was erected in Albert Park to mark her 60 years as Queen.
 In 1898, during his second term as Mayor, the Auckland Exhibition was held.
 As Mayor, Dignan attempted to increase the rating revenue of the Auckland City Council by promoting a Bill which would have restored to the Council the rating powers possessed by all other boroughs.
 In anticipation of the measure being passed, it was decided to ascertain the opinion of the ratepayers.
 The ratepayers were not persuaded and at the poll they disapproved the suggested increase (9d in the £) by 1,594 votes to 1,052.
 The Bill was withdrawn.
-Dignan's successor, David Goldie, instead, had to institute rigorous economies in council administration with aged and aging officials being pensioned off.
+Dignan's successor, David Goldie, instead, had to institute rigorous economies in council administration with aged and ageing officials being pensioned off.

 Dignan died on 15 June 1922.